Science of Happiness and Its Impact on School Culture

 Mr. Achor also says, “What the science of happiness has found is that if we can change that lens, not only can we increase personal happiness, we can also affect positive change in education and business outcomes.”
 This is exactly what I feel called to do for educators.

 So, how does this transfer to the classroom?
 Educational guru Robert Marzano says, “The single most influential component of an effective school is the individual teachers within the school.”
-I wholeheartedly believe this.
+As an accomplished keynote speaker and Happiness Coach, I wholeheartedly believe this.
 We know which classrooms students are excited to step into each day—and which ones they’re not.
 The Science of Happiness can help transform your classroom into one where students love to learn and are able to thrive.

 Here’s what you’ll learn: